stuarteberg/graph-tool/doc/demos/inference/inference.rst

 Eq. :eq:`model-posterior`, or sampling different partitions according its posterior probability.

-As we will show below, this approach will also enable the comparison of `different` models according to statistical evidence (a.k.a. `model selection`).
+As we will show below, this approach also enables the comparison of `different` models according to statistical evidence (a.k.a. `model selection`).